How to Order Furniture

 There are legal (CAL 117, ADA, prevailing wage, DIR) and college standards (sustainability).

 The area where the installation will occur must be accessible to installers during normal business hours.
 Contract pricing does not include nights or weekends.

 All old furniture must be cleared from the area.
 Some moving assistance may be available from Buildings and Grounds, if scheduled in advance via a Work Order.
 Otherwise, movers should be scheduled and paid for separately from departmental funds.

-In March 2011 quotes for moving and related services were solicited.
-A list of pre-screened moving companies was created, with firm prices and pre-approved qualifications, for CCSF use.
-By using the vendors below, NO BIDDING is required.
+In March 2018 quotes for moving and related services were solicited.
+A pre-screened moving company was created, with firm prices and pre-approved qualifications, for CCSF use.
+By using the vendor below, NO BIDDING is required.

 To use these vendors: Initiate a requisition for a purchase order or term purchase agreement.
-Site Bid #071 in upper right corner of form.
+Site RFP#080 in Document Text on requisition.
+Call for an estimate.